 The School’s flagship Executive Education division offers top-level bespoke and open-enrolment courses for senior executives from businesses, non-profits and government institutions.
 Our suite of innovation programmes are specifically designed to enable innovation capabilities across many different areas of an organisation, including understanding and implementing new business models.
 We are currently developing several new offerings in this area in order to strengthen companies understanding of social innovation including possible new programmes such as:

 - Corporate social innovation: strategies for doing well and doing good

 - Leading social ventures

-Social innovation is also an important concentration in the Cambridge MBA and the Postgraduate Diploma in Entrepreneurship also provides an opportunity for developing social ventures.
+Social innovation is also an important concentration in the Cambridge MBA, and the Master of Studies in Entrepreneurship also provides an opportunity for developing social ventures.
 The Diploma blends practical work on your own venture with academic study around entrepreneurship.